Academ-AI: documenting the undisclosed use of generative artificial intelligence in academic publishing: Background

 Shortly after the public release of OpenAI's ChatGPT in November 2022, researchers began incorporating its use into their workflows.
 The use of ChatGPT or similar tools based on large language models (LLMs) to generate text for inclusion in research articles was immediately controversial.
 A consensus rapidly emerged in the academic publishing community on two points:

-\begin{enumerate} \item No artificial intelligence (AI) system may be listed as an author. \item Any author who uses AI in the writing process must declare that they have done so in the published article. \end{enumerate} These principles have declared by a variety of academic publishing organizations, including the Committee on Publication Ethics (COPE), the Council of Science Editors (CSE), the International Committee of Medical Journal Editors (ICMJE), the World Association of Medical Editors (WAME), the Institute of Electrical and Electronics Engineers (IEEE), the Institute of Physics (IOP), the Society of Photo-Optical Instrumentation Engineers (SPIE), Elsevier, Frontiers, the Multidisciplinary Digital Publishing Institute (MDPI), the Public Library of Science (PLoS), Sage, Science, Springer, Taylor \& Francis, and Wiley.\footnote{Specifically, all of the listed organizations have declared point \ref{enum-declare}, and all but the IEEE and PLoS have declared point \ref{enum-author}.
-The relevant text from these policies is compiled in Appendix \ref{app-policy}.}
+\begin{enumerate} \item No artificial intelligence (AI) system may be listed as an author. \item Any author who uses AI in the writing process must declare that they have done so in the published article. \end{enumerate} These principles have been affirmed by a variety of academic publishing organizations, including the Committee on Publication Ethics (COPE), the Council of Science Editors (CSE), the International Committee of Medical Journal Editors (ICMJE), the World Association of Medical Editors (WAME), the International Association of Scientific, Technical \& Medical Publishers (STM), the American Chemical Society (ACS), the American Institute of Physics (AIP), the Institute of Electrical and Electronics Engineers (IEEE), the Institute of Physics (IOP), the Society of Photo-Optical Instrumentation Engineers (SPIE), the Cambridge University Press, Elsevier, Frontiers Media S.A., JAMA Network, the Multidisciplinary Digital Publishing Institute (MDPI), the Oxford University Press, the Public Library of Science (PLoS), the Royal Society of Chemistry, Sage, \emph{Science}, Springer, Taylor \& Francis, and Wiley.

-The justification for point \ref{enum-author} is that LLMs cannot be held accountable for their statements, but human authors can.
+The justification for the first principle is that LLMs cannot be held accountable for their statements, but human authors can.
 Authorship implies the assumption of responsibility for the contents of a manuscript; since an LLM cannot assume this responsibility, it cannot be an author.
 Responsibility instead lies with the author who chooses to use an LLM to generate text and incorporate that text into their own work.
 It is also the author's responsibility to validate such text:

-\begin{quote} Researchers who use these NLP {[}natural language processing{]} systems to write text for their manuscripts must therefore check the text for factual and citation accuracy; bias; mathematical, logical, and commonsense reasoning; relevance; and originality. \signed{\autocite{hosseini2023}} \end{quote} Point \ref{enum-declare} ensures that the implementation of point \ref{enum-author} does not compromise transparency.
+\begin{quote} Researchers who use these NLP {[}natural language processing{]} systems to write text for their manuscripts must therefore check the text for factual and citation accuracy; bias; mathematical, logical, and commonsense reasoning; relevance; and originality.\cite{hosseini2023} \end{quote} The second principle ensures that the implementation of the first does not compromise transparency.
 LLMs should not be listed as authors, but it is still important for readers to know that they are reading AI-generated text: